One man's snarling three headed dog is another man's cute little puppy.

 In the Russian movie Polosaty Reys (Striped Freight), a whole bunch of tigers and lions are set loose upon a cargo liner they've been freight by (no gore, it's a comedy).
 The stewardess suddenly finds herself in favor of the predators, grooms them and even manages to herd them back into their cages.
 Doubled since she's played by an actual tiger trainess.

-that same supplemental material reveals that Rancors are Fluffy the Terrible of the Gentle Giant variety; they're sort of like big, loveable apes with strong parental instincts.
+That same supplemental material reveals that Rancors are Fluffy the Terrible of the Gentle Giant variety; they're sort of like big, loveable apes with strong parental instincts.
 The particular Rancor from the movie fell victim to Jabba the Hutt's prejudices; because it looked big, mean, and nasty, he ordered it starved and mistreated so that it would make a good show when he threw people into it's pen.
 That's right, the Rancor is the Star Wars equivalent of a pit bull.
 If a pit bull were large enough to eat you in a single bite.
 They are even used as beasts of burden on their homeworld of Dathomir.

 In the 1994 live action film of The Jungle Book, Mowgli is this.
 The end of the film centers on him being able to look into Shere Khan's eyes and stop him in his tracks.

-The most famous example is Harry Potter's Rubeus Hagrid.
+The potentially most famous example is Harry Potter's Rubeus Hagrid.
 He has raised giant spiders, baby dragons, and a three headed dog.
 Their names were Aragog, Norbert, and Fluffy, respectively.
 He's a half-giant, so such creatures are less likely to hurt him, but he tends to not realize that most people aren't as indestructible as he is.
 This has landed him in trouble numerous times.
 Tom Riddle was able to use Aragog to frame him for opening the Chamber of Secrets and yet he never seems to learn.
 He's also a Fluffy breeder, credited with the creation of the Blast-Ended Skrewts, an incredibly dangerous and aggressive hybrid possessed of absolutely no useful qualities.

 Lady Sybil Ramkin from Discworld is this way towards dragons.
 Also worth noting is she likes Nobby Nobbs when she first meets him.